Should we make the world safe for heroin? Maybe not.

 A new generation has grown up apparently ignoring all of this sage advice.
 And part of the problem is the pharmaceutical industry has been promoting opiate painkillers as a panacea (pardon the pun) for various ailments.
 You got injured on the job or during an athletic competition, and the doctor writes you a prescription for Oxycontin.
 Months later you're trying to score heroin behind The Rite Aid.

 Perhaps we no longer have drug education classes in this country.
 Or perhaps the push by the pharmaceutical companies to normalize opiate prescriptions has made opiates seem safer than they actually are.
 But the plethora of newspaper articles heralding the deaths of yet another opiate addict would seem to negate both of these explanations.
 There really is no excuse for anyone today not to know that taking opiates can be deadly.

-These articles in the Press, however somewhat disturbing.
+These victim articles in the media, however are somewhat disturbing.
 I'm not sure what the point of the articles are.
 They want us to feel sorry for those people who are basically drug addicts.
 One young man is described as being a harmless fellow, age 23 weighing 330 pounds at 6 foot 4 (which is severely overweight) and drinking beer and occasionally smoking pot.
-His parents didn't know he was also and opiates - although they certainly were aware of his marijuana use.
+His parents didn't know he was also doing opiates - although they certainly were aware of his marijuana use.
 He was living at home.

 Unfortunately this is a predictable outcome of keeping adult children at home as pets.
 Many people allow their children to live at home well into their twenties and even thirties thinking that it is harmless or perhaps even helping them due to the high cost of rent or the difficulty in finding good paying jobs these days.